-- Review: Eyebrows… Thick, hairy, bushy eyebrows.
-Ones that will give you nightmares.
-There are men with full bristling beards in this film that aren’t as hairy as those eyebrows.
-Yes… Helena Bonham Carter is back and this time she’s accompanied by a pair of big thick black caterpillars nesting above her eyes.
-Now immediately after her dire performance as Anne Boleyn earlier in the challenge you would assum that we might be in for more of the same (A hairy tree suddenly springs to mind).
+- Review: Eyebrows… Thick, hairy, bushy eyebrows… Ones that will give you nightmares… There are men with full bristling beards in this film that aren’t as hairy as those eyebrows.
+Yes… Helena Bonham-Carter is back and this time she’s accompanied by a pair of big thick black caterpillars nesting above her eyes.
+Following her dire performance as Anne Boleyn earlier in the challenge, you would assume that we might be in for more of the same (A hairy tree suddenly springs to mind).
 Surprisingly not the case actually.
-Here Bonham Carter’s talents are put to good use, though I still think she’s better suited to playing evil old hags than Tudor Queens.
-At least here she’s believable which gives the film bonus points.
+Here Bonham-Carter’s talents are put to good use, though I still think she’s better suited to playing evil old hags than Tudor queens.
+At least here she’s believable, which gives the film bonus points.

-- As for her opposite number in the film, Guilford Dudley (Yeah… The Tudors were naming their kids after places 400 years before the Beckhamses… live with it.) well his performance is a bit on the flat side to be honest.
-He does the grumpy, drunk teenager bit at the begging very well but after that he can’t really stand up to the Eyebrows.
+- As for her opposite number in the film, Guilford Dudley (Yeah… The Tudors were naming their kids after places four hundred years before the Beckhamses… Live with it) His performance is a bit on the flat side to be honest.
+He does the grumpy, drunk teenager bit at the beginning very well but after that he can’t really stand up to his opposite.
 He’s a bit monotonous and it’s almost as if they cast him just as someone young teenage girls could oogle for two hours.
-To be honest, he reminds me a bit of an eighties Justin Bieber equivelent… and he is as equally irritating.
-You can see at certain points that he’s obviously trying to grow some sort of facial hair and failing miserably compared to the lead actresses eyebrows.
+To be honest, he reminds me a bit of an eighties Justin Bieber equivalent, and he is as equally irritating.
+You can see at certain points that he’s obviously trying to grow some sort of facial hair and failing miserably.
+This is more obvious given that most of the time he’s in the same room as the lead actresses eyebrows.

 - The film also has Patrick Stewart in a relatively minor role as Lady Jane’s father.
-However, the script isn’t brilliant and for once, the captain of the Enterprise fails to leave a mark on the film.
-The same can be said for the rest of the supportting cast actually.
+However, the script isn’t brilliant and for once, the captain of the Enterprise fails to leave a mark.
+The same can be said for the rest of the supporting cast actually.
 None of them have any real impact.

-- If i’m honest, we’ve seen this before in the challenge, where the support cast are just feeble EG, Black Death, Tristan and Isolde, The Lion in Winter.
-This is overall though, a better film.
+- If I’m honest, we’ve seen this before in the challenge, where the support cast are just feeble- EG, Black Death, Tristan and Isolde- This is, overall though, a better film.
 It’s more realistic, more believable, and in general a lot more accurate in the fine detailing.
 The script is ok, not the best, but ok.
 And that sums up this film actually.
 It’s middle of the road.
 It’s ok.